Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

 \subsubsection{Assumptions on the Stochastic Basis}

 \n

-As mentioned previously, by considering a state--dependent intensity on the model an implicit stochastic dependence is placed in the jumps in the form of a self--exciting interaction, see Remarks \ref{Remark:Self-exciting interaction} and \ref{Remark:Random-Intensity}.
+As mentioned in Section \ref{section:Pollution-Driven-Disaster-Intensity-via-NHPP} and Remark \ref{Remark:Random-Intensity}, by considering a state-dependent intensity on the model, an implicit stochastic dependence is placed in the jumps in the form of a self-exciting interaction.
 This is possible because the jumps we are considering can all be derived from a Poisson point process, and more general, a Poisson random measure.

 To be more precise, the \textit{superposition} and \textit{thinning} properties of Poisson point processes allow us to assume, without any loss of generality, that a marked process $q$ can be obtained as the integral of a larger counting random measure $N$: